madhusudan101/first-repos-from-tf/README.md

 # first-repos-from-tf
-This repos created from terraform
+This repos created from terraform edited